 - 1. The level of tuition fees and levies is set annually by the College Board after receiving advice and recommendations from the Finance, Audit and Risk Management Committee.
 The Finance, Audit and Risk Management Committee monitor fee collection data throughout the year to inform their annual recommendations to the College Board. - 2.
 Fees and levies are annual charges, invoiced in quarterly instalments. - 3.
 Families establish their payment plan annually through the College Fees Portal prior to the commencement of the school year. - 4.
-Arrangement, other than payments established through the Portal, can be made in extenuating a rour states on or in discuss on with the B sizes.
-Malacer. - extenuating circuits times for or in ciscuss on with the Busines.
-Manager.

-5. An administration of argument applied to accounts which we divide add his charge is made every two weeks thereafter unless other arrangements have been made. - 6.
+Arrangements, other than payments established through the Portal, can be made in extenuating circumstances following discussion with the Business Manager. - 5.
+An administration charge is applied to accounts which are overdue and this charge is made every two weeks thereafter unless other arrangements have been made. - 6.
 The College may give an extension of time for fee payment to families who request it, providing the necessary documentation is completed by the family and approved by the Business Manager. - 7.
 Fee concessions for genuine hardship must be approved by the Principal, in consultation with the Business Manager, after an application is made in writing by the family and supporting evidence is supplied.
 Concession agreements will be set at various deduction rates depending on an assessment of the documentation submitted outlining the family's individual circumstances. - 8.
 All agreements made for concessions and extended payments are reviewed at least annually. - 9.
 Any family which has not made suitable payments over a period of two school terms will be required to attend a meeting with the Business Manager, and possibly the Principal, where the continued enrolment of the student/s will be discussed if a suitable payment